jasonswett/rubyconf_2021_workshop/README.md

 ## Preparation

 No preparation is necessary.
 If you like, you may look at the included PDF ebook which we'll be using as a guide during the workshop.

+I look forward to going through this workshop with you!